Vulnerabilities#

 Warning

 Testing the action locally before enabling it in the CI/CD workflow is recommended.
-Information on how to do this can be found in the action’s documentation.
+Information on how to do this can be found in the check-vulnerabilities action documentation.

 Vulnerability remediation and reporting#